No. 1564 Flight RAF

-No. 1564 Flight RAF was an independent flight of the British Royal Air Force which was created on five separate occasions between 1943 and 2016 in a variety of roles.
+No. 1564 Flight RAF was an independent flight of the British Royal Air Force which was created on five occasions from 1943 to 2016 in a variety of roles.

 1564 (Meteorological) Flight in World War II

 No. 1564 (Meteorological) Flight was first formed at RAF Mellaha, near Tripoli, Libya, on 1 February 1943, flying Hawker Hurricanes and Supermarine Spitfires, and was disbanded at Istres, France on 15 June 1946.